 In a study conducted by Mark S. Wallace et al, 66% of anesthesiologists had abnormal audiograms, and those younger than 55 had a hearing acuity significantly worse than the general population.

-A good friend of mine is a pediatric neurosurgeon and one of those regular OR workers who is experiencing noise-related hearing loss.
+I have family members who are surgeons and are among the regular OR workers experiencing noise-related hearing loss.
 Because of this personal connection, as a healthcare designer, I felt compelled to learn more about acoustics in the OR environment and explore opportunities to alleviate ambient background noise in this setting.

 This led me to work with my colleague In-San Chiang, a NOMA Research Fellow, on an in-depth Systematic Literature Review to study existing research articles about OR acoustics and their impact on staff performance.
 In this blog post, I take a closer look at the study and how it shed light on future research opportunities.